1889–90 Dumbarton F.C. season: January

 The New Year's holiday was taken up with a tour of north Scotland and Fife.
-The hectic schedule began with a trouncing by Forfar Athletic 0-7, but improved greatly over the next three days with wins over Our Boys Dundee (4-1), Arbroath (8-3) and Dunfermline (8-0).
+The hectic schedule began with a trouncing by Forfar Athletic 0–7, but improved greatly over the next three days with wins over Our Boys Dundee (4–1), Arbroath (8–3) and Dunfermline (8–0).

 On 11 January, Dumbarton visited Tynecastle with a ‘scratch’ team which was missing 5 regulars.
-Nonetheless a McLeod double (who was playing outfield rather than his usual place between the posts) was enough to secure a 2-2 draw.
+Nonetheless, a McLeod double (who was playing outfield rather than his usual place between the posts) was enough to secure a 2–2 draw.
 Interestingly Hearts ‘scored’ a third goal which the referee allowed, but following a Dumbarton protest, the Hearts players agreed that the ball had gone over the bar, and persuaded the referee that the goal be disallowed.

 Following a free week, it was Kilmarnock who were visitors to Boghead.
 The team took on a more recognizable look but McLeod maintained his place in the attack.
-Bell equalised an earlier Kilmarnock goal before half time and Bell with his second half and Mair scored in the second for a final score of 3-1.
+Bell equalised an earlier Kilmarnock goal before half time and Bell with his second half and Mair scored in the second for a final score of 3–1.

 February

 The month began with a free week for Dumbarton – but not its players.
-Two inter-county games were played on 1 February, with McMillan; Keir; Bell and Galbraith playing against the East of Scotland and McLeod; Hannah and Lindsay playing against Refrewshire.
+Two inter-county games were played on 1 February, with McMillan; Keir; Bell and Galbraith playing against the East of Scotland and McLeod; Hannah and Lindsay playing against Renfrewshire.
 Both games were lost, 3-5 and 3-7 respectively.

 After a blank week due to fog, on 15 February the Scottish Cup final between Queens Park and Vale of Leven was played.
-While the Dumbarton first XI did not play the Sons second string were represented in the final of the Scottish Second XI Cup against Rangers, but finished as runners-up after a 1-0 defeat.
+While the Dumbarton first XI did not play the Sons second string were represented in the final of the Scottish Second XI Cup against Rangers, but finished as runners-up after a 1–0 defeat.

 On 22 February Dumbarton played a match against neighbours Methlan Park at Boghead.
 Taylor replaced Keir and Goodwin maintained his place in an otherwise full strength team.
-Goals from Bell in the first half and Galbraith and Aitken in the second made for a comfortable 3-0 win.
+Goals from Bell in the first half and Galbraith and Aitken in the second made for a comfortable 3–0 win.